Vinicinhow/Data-Analysis-1/README.md

 With the aim of increasing revenue and, consequently, the company's profit, the board wants to identify the ideal type of customer for its products and/or services, based on the customer's purchase history.

-For that, she made a job of classifying them with a grade from 1 to 100.
+For that, it made a job of classifying them with a grade from 1 to 100.
 But now, I'm in charge of discovering, based on those grades, what that profile would be.

 What is your profession(s)?
-Age groups)?
+Age groups?
 And while the lace?
 Anyway, all the information I can analyze to outline what are the characteristics of the company's best customers.

 And, of course, I will use my knowledge in Python and Data Science to resolve this issue. ;)